abecms/recipe-abedynamicblocks/README.md

 That's it !
 Just 2 lines to create selectable partials !

-# Dynamic selection of Abe partials
+# Dynamic selection of Abe partials (example 2)

 ![Screenshot](/site/screenshot3.png?raw=true)

 Nothing really fancy here.
 If you add abe tags to your partials...
 These tags will be displayed.
 That's it.

-# Dynamic selection of Abe partials with data types
+# Dynamic selection of Abe partials with data types (example 3)

 ![Screenshot](/site/screenshot4.png?raw=true)